rstudio/rstudio-docker-products/connect/README.md

 - `Server.Address` set to the exact URL that users will use to visit Connect.
 A placeholder `http://localhost:3939` is in use by default
 - `Server.DataDir` set to `/data/`
-- `HTTP.Listen`
+- `HTTP.Listen` (or equivalent.
+This could change how you should configure the container)
 - `Python.Enabled` and `Python.Executable`

 See a complete example of that file at `connect/rstudio-connect.gcfg`.

 #### Persistent Data

-In order to persist RSC metadata and app data between container restarts configure RSC `Server.DataDir` option to `/data` and share the `/data` directory with a persistent volume in the host machine or your docker orchestration system.
+In order to persist RSC metadata and app data between container restarts configure RSC `Server.DataDir` option to go to a persistent volume.
+The included configuration file expects a persistent volume from the host machine or your docker orchestration system to be available at /data.
+Should you wish to move this to a different path, you can change the Server.DataDir option.

 #### Licensing